-The programme, which starts from January 2021, will contribute to growing the nursing workforce and provide NHS Trusts with access to newly qualified professionals who are flexible, adaptable, innovative and enthusiastic about change.
+The programme will contribute to growing the nursing workforce and provide NHS Trusts with access to newly qualified professionals who are flexible, adaptable, innovative and enthusiastic about change.

 Focusing on a flexible delivery approach, the HEE blended nursing degree programme will enable learners to fit study around their existing work and personal commitments, providing opportunities to those who may by unable to follow traditional routes into nursing.
 Using a combination of learning approaches supported by innovative digital technologies, the programme will reduce barriers to entry to encourage individuals from a diverse range of backgrounds to enter the nursing profession.

 The OU has been successful in the bidding process to be part of this innovation and will be delivering a unique pre-registration blended learning nursing curriculum in London and the South West, with partners Middlesex University and the University of the West of England.
 The academic content will be delivered via the OU’s Virtual Learning Environment (VLE) and makes use of our new Future Nurse Curriculum.
 The practice-based elements of the programme will be delivered by our partners in their respective regions, with students having access to their skills labs and educational technology.

 The first intake for learners registering with the OU and our partners will be February 2021, subject to NMC approval.
 Upon successful completion of the programme, learners will be eligible to register with the Nursing & Midwifery Council as an Adult Nurse.

 Jan Webb, Associate Head of School – Professional Programmes at the OU, said: